trentnixon/Glabs_React_Shell/README.md

 This is a baseline React Template for Glabs Australia Atom Templates.
 The Template is a basic shell and Structure use to host client builds and bespoke applications.

 Current Version 0.4.0

+## Template Structure

+##[Pages]
+**Loading.js**
+Provides a Themed loading page which is displayed whilst json data files are being loaded in.

+**Main.js** Application Page.
+This page is loaded once all json files have finished loading into the reducer.
+ALL content for this section is found in data.json in the public file.
+NO hard coded content should be found in these files!!

+##Main.js Structure
+> <Outer Shell>
+>       <Application>
+> </Outer Shell>

+### The Outer Shell

+###Header
+> Client Logo and Link (Tracked in GA)
+> Partner Zone Copy and Link (Tracked in GA)
+> Project Title
+>Project Sub Title

+###Body Copy
+This is basic Body copy that can precede the main application.
+Body Copy is optional.

+### Social Bar
+Includes Social Icons and a Client base CTA just before the footer.

+###Footer
+Additional Copy at the bottom of the page if required

 ### Download, Install, Edit, Integrate,Build, Stage and  Deploy